-If a man uses onabotulinumtoxinA, could it affect fertility or increase the chance of birth defects?
+If a male uses onabotulinumtoxinA, could it affect fertility or increase the chance of birth defects?

-Studies have not been done to see if onabotulinumtoxinA could affect fertility (ability to get a woman pregnant) or increase the chance of birth defects above the background risk.
-In general, exposures that men have are unlikely to increase the risks to a pregnancy.
+Studies have not been done to see if onabotulinumtoxinA could affect fertility (ability to get partner pregnant) or increase the chance of birth defects above the background risk.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.